 Syaru Shirley Lin

-Lin's research and teaching focus on cross-Strait relations, international and comparative political economy, as well as challenges facing the high-income societies in East Asia.
+Lin's research and teaching focus on cross-Strait relations, international and comparative political economy, and the challenges facing high-income societies in East Asia.
 She is the author of Taiwan’s China Dilemma: Contested Identities and Multiple Interests in Taiwan’s Cross-Strait Economic Policy (Stanford University Press, 2016) which was also published in Chinese in 2019.
-Her book highlights the linkage between national identity and foreign economic policy and analyzes the implications for Taiwan’s future relationship with China.
-She is now writing a book on five East Asian economies caught in the high-income trap, all of which are facing problems including inequality, demographic decline, financialization, outdated education systems, and the need for further technological innovation.
+Her book highlights the linkage between Taiwan’s national identity and its foreign economic policy and analyzes the implications for Taiwan’s future relationship with China.
+She is now writing a book on six economies in the Asia Pacific region caught in the high-income trap, all of which are facing problems such as inequality, demographic decline, financialization, outdated education systems, increasingly polarized societies, inadequate policy and technological innovation, and climate change.
 Her analysis and commentary frequently appear in English and Chinese media.

 Lin was the youngest woman partner as well as one of the first Asian partners of Goldman Sachs, where she led the firm’s investment efforts in Asia, managing private equity and venture capital investments in 12 countries and setting up its Tokyo operation.
 She spearheaded the firm’s investments in technology start-ups in Asia, making it one of the earliest and most successful investors in China.
 In that capacity, she led the first round of institutional investments in Alibaba and Semiconductor Manufacturing International Corporation.
 Prior to her work in private equity and venture capital, she specialized in the privatization of state-owned enterprises in China and Singapore.